African-American history: Early civil rights movement

 In response to these and other setbacks, in the summer of 1905, W. E. B. Du Bois and 28 other prominent, African-American men met secretly at Niagara Falls, Ontario.
-There, they produced a manifesto calling for an end to racial discrimination, full civil liberties for African Americans and recognition of human brotherhood.
-The organization they established came to be called the Niagara Movement.
-After the notorious Springfield, Illinois race riot of 1908, a group of concerned Whites joined with the leadership of the Niagara Movement and formed the National Association for the Advancement of Colored People (NAACP) a year later, in 1909.
-Under the leadership of Du Bois, the NAACP mounted legal challenges to segregation and lobbied legislatures on behalf of Black Americans.
+There, they produced a manifesto in which they called for an end to racial discrimination, full civil liberties for African Americans and recognition of human brotherhood.
+The organization which they established came to be called the Niagara Movement.
+After the notorious Springfield, Illinois race riot of 1908, a group of concerned Whites joined the leadership of the Niagara Movement and formed the National Association for the Advancement of Colored People (NAACP) a year later, in 1909.
+Under the leadership of Du Bois, the NAACP mounted legal challenges to segregation and it also lobbied legislatures on behalf of Black Americans.

-While the NAACP used the court system to promote equality, at the local level African Americans adopted a self-help strategy.
+While the NAACP used the court system to promote equality, at the local level, African Americans adopted a self-help strategy.
 They pooled their resources to create independent community and institutional lives for themselves.
-They established schools, churches, social welfare institutions, banks, African-American newspapers and small businesses to serve the needs of their communities.
+They established schools, churches, social welfare institutions, banks, African-American newspapers and small businesses which could serve their communities.
 The main organizer of national and local self-help organizations was Alabama educator Booker T. Washington.

-Some Progressive Era reformers were concerned with the Black condition.
+Some Progressive Era reformers were concerned about the Black condition.
 In 1908 after the 1906 Atlanta Race Riot got him involved, Ray Stannard Baker published the book Following the Color Line: An Account of Negro Citizenship in the American Democracy, becoming the first prominent journalist to examine America's racial divide; it was extremely successful.
 Sociologist Rupert Vance says it is: